It is important that individuals and groups who provide care to babies and young children be aware of the risks of choking.

-- Teach the child to chew their food well.
+- Teach children to chew their food well.
 Sit down and eat with them.
 Be a positive role model – take small bites, chew food well, and eat slowly.

 - Teach older children not to give food or small toys to younger children.

-- Teach the child not to catch foods in their mouths.
+- Teach children not to catch foods in their mouths.